zzezze/zotero-arxiv-daily/README.md

 By default, the workflow runs on 22:00 UTC everyday.
 You can change this time by editting the workflow config `.github/workflows/main.yml`.

 > [!NOTE]
 > There is no new arxiv paper at weekends, in which case you may see "No new papers found" in the log.
+You can change the search range in [main.py](https://github.com/TideDra/zotero-arxiv-daily/blob/d24480b58cd20de83416b60bd3c2f3adbdcb8861/main.py#L111) to retreive papers submitted in pervious days, so that you can test the following workflow.
+Just remember to recover the search range after everything is tested OK.

 ### Local Running
 Supported by [uv](https://github.com/astral-sh/uv), this workflow can easily run on your local device if uv is installed: